top of page

 Writer's pictureDevon Noel Lee

 Do you have family letters in your family archive?
-Are they love letters, letters home from the war front, traveling, or serving missions?
-Often correspondence is full of genealogy gold and gives us fantastic insights into the minds and emotions of our ancestors.
+Are they love letters, letters home from the war front, letters from traveling, or letters from serving missions?
+Correspondence is often full of genealogy gold and gives us fantastic insights into the minds and emotions of our ancestors.

 But what can you do with these old letters to help our family appreciate them more?

-In a previous post, I shared many steps for preserving family journals and diaries.
+In the post "What To Do With Family Journals or Diaries?"
+I shared many steps for preserving family journals and diaries.
 I recommend you watch that video to learn how to project the physical artifacts you have and how to digitize the pages.

-After digitizing your family letters, consider creating either an easy or enhanced letter project.
+After digitizing your family letters, consider creating an easy or enhanced letter project.

 The easiest preservation project publishes a series of letters in a bound book.
 You can include only digital copies of the letters or insert pictures of the letters with a transcription following each image.